averixus/floristics/README.md

 ##### GriefPrevention

 By default, growth does not occur in claims.
-This can be adjusted by the player who owns the claim by using the command `/floristics` (or `/flo`):
+This can be adjusted by the player who owns the claim by using the command `/floristics gp` (or `/flo gp`):
 * `/floristics gp` - displays whether growth is currently enabled in the claim you're standing in.
 * `/floristics gp <enable|disable>` - enables or disables growth in the claim you're standing in.